LibbyWin/student/README.md

 ## Overview Of Database
 ## Technologies Used
-- Heroku - What is it?
+- Heroku - I used Heroku to deploy my site as it allows for me to use python within my project.
-- mongoDB -What?
-WHY?
+- mongoDB - Using this document based database, it allowed for me to add in large amounts of data (recipes) which can be easily stored within the cloud.
-- python
+- Python - The use of Python within this project allowed for back end programming language for this app.
-- HTML
+- HTML - With the use of HTML it allowed for the initial content to be creates and viewed on this app.
-- CSS
+- CSS - Allows for custom styles to be created and added to my HTML.
-- google fonts
+- Google Fonts - Selected Quicksand font to add a sence of style to the writing.
-- bootstrap
+- Bootstrap - Creates a creative and responsive grid system, added pre-made styles and allows for jQuery scripts to be added.
-- font awesome
+- Font Awesome - Used to add icons within the app.
-- Flask
+- Flask - Added a python micro web framework, which provides libraries, tools and technologies to create a web application.

 ## Wireframes